aliyun/terraform-provider-alicloud/website/docs/r/slb_server_group.html.markdown

 The following attributes are exported:

 * `id` - The ID of the virtual server group.
-* `load_balancer_id` - The Load Balancer ID which is used to launch a new virtual server group.
-* `name` - The name of the virtual server group.
 * `servers` - A list of ECS instances that have be added.

 ## Import